vega/altair/doc/user_guide/interactions.rst

 Bindings & Widgets
 ~~~~~~~~~~~~~~~~~~

 With an understanding of the parameter types and conditions, you can now bind parameters to chart elements (e.g. legends) and widgets (e.g. drop-downs and sliders).
 This is done using the ``bind`` option inside ``param`` and ``selection``.
-As specified by `the Vega-lite binding docs <https://vega.github.io/vega-lite/docs/bind.html#input-element-binding>`_, bindings can be of three types:
+As specified by `the Vega-lite binding docs <https://vega.github.io/vega-lite/docs/bind.html#input-element-binding>`_, there are three types of bindings available:
-to data-driven and logic-driven input elements,

 1. Point and interval selections can be used for data-driven interactive elements, such as highlighting and filtering based on values in the data.
 2. Sliders and checkboxes can be used for logic-driven interactive elements, such as highlighting and filtering based on the absolute values in these widgets.